alexgurr/react-conversation-form/README.md

 Todo:

 - Turn this into an NPM module (not yet initialised with package json)
+- Add build step for compiling to ES5 and for compiling SCSS to CSS
 - Add this to the NPM repo
 - Use the Conversational Form NPM module